coq/coq/doc/sphinx/addendum/omega.rst

 When ``omega`` does not solve the goal, one of the following errors is generated:

-.. exn:: omega can't solve this system
+.. exn:: omega can't solve this system.

   This may happen if your goal is not quantifier-free (if it is universally quantified, try ``intros`` first; if it contains